Gabriel Naouri: Groupe Casino

 Gabriel Naouri joined Groupe Casino in 2007.
 Since his start at Groupe Casino, he went through different operational stages alike the Michelin model.
 He started at a Géant Casino Hypermarket in Rennes, where he held different positions. successively as baker, butcher, checkout employee, cleaner, etc. Throughout those training years, Gabriel Naouri attended the traditional Casino training program at the Group headquarters in Saint-Etienne.
 After becoming fruits and vegetables section manager at Géant Casino of Mandelieu-La-Napoule, he was successively appointed as executive director at the Géant Casino of Fenouillet (Toulouse) and then as head of operations of the hypermarket division in France.

 In June 2012, Gabriel Naouri was appointed head of brand, digital, and innovation of the Casino Group in France.
-He created and led the launch of several private label brands, including Doodingues – inaugurating the industry's first augmented reality program for children – and Casino Délices, in collaboration with the Michelin-starred chef Michel Troisgros.
-In Paris in 2012, Gabriel Naouri developed and implemented the first store fully equipped with “near-field communication” (NFC) technology end-to-end.
-He then designed the click and collect solution for Géant Casino food e-commerce operations and oversaw the deployment of Casino Drive in all hypermarkets across France.
+He led the group's first foray in augmented reality, NFC technology, and drive-ins.

-From 2014 to 2017, he served as Deputy head of international operations (12 000 stores) of Groupe Casino.
-In this role, Gabriel Naouri was responsible for the launch and coordination of international action plans in line with the group strategy.
-In addition, he has created and launched businesses for Groupe Casino, such as e-commerce player Cdiscount in Thailand and Vietnam.
-Over the course of this period, he was Casino's representative director on the boards of Big C supercenter in Thailand, Big C Vietnam and of hypermercados Libertad in Argentina.
+From 2014 to 2017, he served as Deputy head of international operations (12 000 stores) of Groupe Casino where he was responsible for the launch and coordination of international action plans in line with the group strategy.
+He has created and launched Cdiscount in Thailand and Vietnam.
+In 2017, he was involved with private equity fund Advent International in the potential acquisition of The Body Shop.
+Naouri left the Groupe Casino in July 2017.

-On July 5, 2017, French media covered his involvement with the US private equity fund Advent International, in relation to the acquisition of the British retail chain The Body Shop and speculated about his imminent departure from Groupe Casino.
-After 10 years with Groupe Casino, Gabriel Naouri chose to leave the company in July 2017, to “give a new direction to his career.”

 New technology

-In late 2017, Gabriel Naouri was appointed Senior Advisor to the Chief Executive Officer of Æon Group, the largest Japanese retailer ($75bn in revenue for 2017) headquartered in Chiba, Japan.
-In August 2018, Gabriel Naouri co-led a $111M financing round with the Æon Group in Boxed.com, a leading e-commerce player in the United States.
-Boxed.com is often considered as the “Costco for millennials.”